Admission Requirements | Vision Science (MS)

 The following coursework is required to prepare the students to pursue research in vision science.

-All prerequisite courses listed above must be completed with a grade of “C” or higher (grades of “C-” or lower are not acceptable).
+All prerequisite courses must have been taken with traditional classroom teaching (online program is not acceptable) and must be completed with a grade of “C” or higher (grades of “C-” or lower are not acceptable).
 Where possible, all courses should be those intended for science majors.
 All science prerequisites (biology, physics, chemistry) must include a laboratory.

 - General Biology: a standard two-semester course or the quarter system equivalent of one year of study